 CymaBay Therapeutics, Inc. is a biopharmaceutical company focused on developing therapies to treat metabolic and rare diseases with high unmet need.
 Our lead product candidate, arhalofenate, is being developed for the treatment of gout.
 CymaBay has completed three Phase 2 studies of arhalofenate in gout patients in which it demonstrated a consistent pattern of reduction of flare incidence and duration and lowering of serum uric acid (sUA).
-Gout flares are recurring and painful episodes of joint inflammation that are triggered by the presence of monosodium urate crystals that form as a result of elevated sUA levels.
-One additional Phase 2b clinical study of 12 weeks duration is underway to confirm the safety and efficacy of a higher dose prior to initiating Phase 3 studies.
+One additional Phase 2b clinical study of 12 weeks duration is ongoing to confirm the safety and efficacy of a higher dose prior to initiating Phase 3 studies.
 Our second product candidate, MBX-8025, demonstrated favorable effects on cholesterol, triglycerides and markers of liver health in a Phase 2 clinical trial in patients with mixed dyslipidemia.
-We are considering pursuing MBX-8025 in a number of orphan diseases in which these attributes would be beneficial, such as Homozygous Familial Hypercholestorolemia (HoFH).
+We are considering pursuing MBX-8025 in a number of orphan diseases in which these attributes would be beneficial, such as Homozygous Familial Hypercholestorolemia (HoFH), severe hypertriglyceridemia (SHTG) and primary biliary cirrhosis (PBC).